 North Vancouver and West Vancouver Festivals and Events

-Brewella is presented by the Quay Market and Food Hall and will feature more than 25 craft beverage makers: beer, wine, cider, non-alocholic and spirits along with great local music.
+Brewella takes place at the Shipyards in North Vancouver and features more than 25 craft beverage makers: beer, wine, cider, zero-alcohol options and spirits, along with great local music.
 Get tickets here.

-Shop the Ambleside Farmers Market for an assortment of B.C.
-Crafts, a variety of farm-fresh produce and delicious prepared foods.
+Shop the Ambleside Farmers Market for an assortment of BC Crafts, farm-fresh produce and delicious prepared foods.
 The market is open from 10 a.m. – 3 p.m. on Sundays at Ambleside Park.

 New Westminster Spring Festivals and Events